dotsource123/Divy-Pareek-7.-7-AI-Powered-Medical-Report-Simplifier-Project-Submission/README.md

       - Output: `{ "tests": Test[], "normalization_confidence": number }`

   - **Summary (`generate_patient_summary`)**
+      - Actual Prompt: prompt = f"""
+        You are a helpful medical assistant. **Do not provide a diagnosis or medical advice.**
+        Based on the provided JSON of lab results, generate a simple summary and one-sentence explanations for any results marked "low" or "high".

+        **Output ONLY a valid JSON object with two keys:**
+        **1. "summary": A single string summarizing the main findings.**
+        **2. "explanations": A JSON array containing ONLY simple strings.
+Each string should be a one-sentence explanation for an abnormal test.
+Do not use objects or key-value pairs within this array.**

+      Input: {json.dumps(normalized_tests)}
+      """
       - Rule: no diagnosis/medical advice
       - Output: JSON with `summary` and array `explanations` (strings only)